The simple answer

 How saliva connects to cavities

 Cavities form through a process that involves plaque bacteria, sugars or starches, acid, tooth minerals, and time.
-Saliva helps because it can dilute and wash away some particles and supports the mineral environment around teeth.
+Saliva helps the mouth recover between acid attacks by clearing and buffering acids and supplying minerals that enamel can use for early repair.

 When saliva flow is reduced, teeth may spend more time in conditions that make decay more likely.
 That does not mean dry mouth automatically causes a cavity, but it can be one factor in a person’s overall risk.